alexunderch/alexunderch.github.io/_posts/2026-09-14-its-all-about-the-journey.md

 \bigcap_{e\ni i}\ker F_{i\to e}.
 $$

-However, useful heterogeneous behavior need not be completely invisible.
+However, useful heterogeneous behaviour need not be completely invisible.
 It may instead form a nonconstant global section in $\ker\delta_{\mathcal F}$.

 This distinction should be maintained: